zanton123/HaSAPPy/RunninHaSAPPy.md

 	@2J) 25
 ```

-Mark ‘N’ if you don’t want the permanently store the output file generated.
-In this case the file will be used by the Align module and erased after
+Intermediate files of data processing can take up a lot of storage space.
+HaSAPPy has an option to retain all files or to delete the files once they are no longer needed.
+Enter `N` in the following input field, if you don’t want the permanently store the output file generated.
+In this case the file will be used by the Align module and erased thereafter.
 ```
 Would you like to store quality selected libraries (mark ‘Y’ or ’N’)?
 @2K) N
 ```

-##Section 3: Alignment and discharging Phix genome
+##Section 3: Alignment and discharging PhiX genome

-Provide the absolute PATH of the location of the Phix genome used by Bowtie2 as reference to detect and remove Phix sequence from library.
-The file name without extestion must be indicated
+If sequence libraries were spiked with PhiX control fragments removal of PhiX reads is required.
+Provide the absolute PATH to the Phix genome index for Bowtie2.
+The file name of the index without file extension should be provided (see Bowtie2 reference):
 ```
 Location of Phix reference genome:
 @3A) /Users/User/HaSAPPy/reference/Phix/NCBI/1993-04-28/Sequence/BowtieIndex/genome
 ```

-Mark ‘N’ if you don’t want the permanently store the output file generated.
-In this case the file will be used by the Align module and erased after
+Mark `N` if you don’t want the permanently store the output read file that is generated.
+In this case the file will be used by the Align module and erased afterwards:
 ```
 Would you like to store permanently Phix-cleaned files  (mark ‘Y’ or ’N’)?
 @3B)
 ```

-If this module is the starting point of the analysis, you should provide information on the name and properties of the libraries and the Fastq file referring to them (Fastq file must be decompressed)
+HaSAPPy provides the flexibility to start an analysis workflow with preprocessed read files in FastQ format.
+This facilitates the use of any tools for adaptor trimming.
+In this case, provide the FastQ files as the starting point of the analysis.
+Enter the name, read information, and absolute PATH of the Fastq files (the Fastq file must be decompressed):

+> **NOTE:** HaSAPPy does not accept compressed FastQ files at this entry into the workflow!

 ```
 !!!N.B.
 Compile the following section just if this is your starting point!!!
 How many libraries do you want to analyse?: